Updated October October 24th, 2022

 “Agent” means any third party processor that collects and/or uses Personal Data provided by PAYWHIRL to perform tasks on behalf of, or under the instructions of, PAYWHIRL.

-"Personal Data" means any data relating to an identified or identifiable natural person that are within the scope of the Directive 95/46/EC, received by an organization in the US from the EEA, and recorded in any form.
+“Personal Data” means any data relating to an identified or identifiable natural person that are within the scope of the Directive 95/46/EC, received by an organization in the US from Switzerland, and recorded in any form.
 Personal Information does not include information that is anonymous (e.g. statistical information not relating to an identifiable person).

-3. Processing of EEA Personal Data.
+3. Processing of Swiss Personal Data

-PAYWHIRL may from time to time process certain EEA Personal Information about current or prospective customers, business partners, suppliers, vendors, independent contractors, consumers, employees, and candidates for employment, including information recorded on various media as well as electronic data.
+PAYWHIRL may from time to time process certain Swiss Personal Data about current or prospective customers, business partners, suppliers, vendors, independent contractors, consumers, employees, and candidates for employment, including information recorded on various media as well as electronic data.
 PAYWHIRL will process the data in conformity with the Privacy Shield Principles and will continue to apply the Principles to Personal Data received under the application of the Privacy Shield.

 PAYWHIRL uses 3rd party services (Agents) to help us provide the Hosted Service effectively (e.g. maintenance, analysis, audit, transactions, archiving, and marketing and development).
-These 3rd party services will have access to Users' Personal Data as reasonably necessary to perform these tasks on the behalf of PAYWHIRL and are obligated not to disclose or use it for other purposes.
+These 3rd party services will have access to Merchants' Personal Data as reasonably necessary to perform these tasks on the behalf of PAYWHIRL and are obligated not to disclose or use it for other purposes.

-PAYWHIRL utilizes 3rd party services, Keen.io and papertrail, to store all information regarding Users' actions on their account for the purpose of reconstructing the Hosted Service should PAYWHIRL have a system crash resulting in loss of data.
+PAYWHIRL utilizes 3rd party services, Keen.io and papertrail, to store all information regarding Merchants' actions on their account for the purpose of reconstructing the Hosted Service should PAYWHIRL have a system crash resulting in loss of data.
 Keen.io and papertrail only store the data and does not have access to any of that data at any time.

 4. Privacy Shield Principles.